HeidiEllis/LA-100-Fall-2017/Oral Communication Activity.md

 ## Description

+Lecture - presentation followed by quiz, 2-3 people

+Multiple speakers with connected topics where one talk leads into the next - related presentations

+Jeopardy - 3-4 people, each person has category, clues would be facts/history, the person responsible for the topic would expand on the clue.

 Classroom activity - teaching activity  - indivisuals create their won activity or groups.

 Debate Classroom debate, or people on a topic, 6 debates on six tpics with 2-3 people per team,  larger groups , have audience take notes and ask questions, have audience assess, audience question.